Vin Baker: Milwaukee Bucks (1993–1997)

-Seattle SuperSonics
+Seattle SuperSonics (1997–2002)

 After four seasons with the Bucks, he was traded to the Seattle SuperSonics following the 1996–97 NBA season in a three-team deal that sent Tyrone Hill and Terrell Brandon to the Bucks, and Shawn Kemp and Sherman Douglas to the Cleveland Cavaliers.

 Baker helped the SuperSonics to a strong 1997-98 NBA season and a first round win over the Minnesota Timberwolves, while proving to be a valuable replacement for Kemp.
 On May 12, 1998, in a decisive Game 5 of a hard-fought Western Conference Semifinals against the Los Angeles Lakers (both teams finished the season with a 61–21 record, though Seattle had home-court advantage due to a tiebreaker), Baker led Seattle with 29 points and 9 rebounds in a losing effort.

 On February 1, 2000, Baker scored 33 points, recorded 5 assists, and 5 rebounds, in a 104–96 victory against Karl Malone and the Jazz.

-Boston Celtics
+Boston Celtics (2002–2004)

 After four years in Seattle, Baker was traded to the Boston Celtics with Shammond Williams for Kenny Anderson, Vitaly Potapenko and Joseph Forte.
 While his career averages include 15.1 points per game, his numbers had dropped considerably in the twenty-first century.
 After the 1998–99 NBA lockout season in Seattle, Baker's weight ballooned to near 300 pounds and his game suffered tremendously.
 While Baker was able to get his weight down to around 250, Baker revealed that he was a recovering alcoholic who used to binge in hotel rooms and at home after playing poorly.
 In an interview with the Boston Globe, Baker said Celtics coach Jim O'Brien smelled alcohol on him in practice and confronted him about it.
 The team suspended him and he was eventually released.

-New York Knicks
+New York Knicks (2004–2005)

 Baker would sign with the New York Knicks.
 The team reached the playoffs in the 2003–04 NBA season.

-Houston Rockets
+Houston Rockets (2005)

 Baker was traded to the Rockets with Moochie Norris for Maurice Taylor on February 24, 2005.

-Los Angeles Clippers
+Los Angeles Clippers (2006)

 The Rockets would ultimately release Baker on October 7, 2005.
 He would spend the 2005–06 NBA season in a reserve role with the Los Angeles Clippers.

-Minnesota Timberwolves

 Baker signed with the Minnesota Timberwolves on October 1, 2006, reuniting him with head coach Dwane Casey, who served as an assistant coach when Baker was in Seattle.
 His tenure in Minnesota would be short-lived, though.
 Baker was released from the Timberwolves on November 13, 2006.
 He never played in a regular season game after being on the inactive list for the first six games.